Software

 Tools and applications for the clinical laboratory

 Most of the applications that I write for the clinical laboratory are for internal use.
 Web applications are typically implemented using Python, Flask, and Postgresql (old school, I know).
-My role has often been to design and provide the initial implementation of each application, and then partner with departmental software engineers for ongoing development and maintenance.
-There are a few that I have been able to publish that may be of general interest.
+My role has sometimes been to design and provide the initial implementation of an application, and then partner with departmental software engineers for ongoing development and maintenance; in many cases I remain the primary author and maintainer.
+Most of these projects are maintained using our internal version control system; there are a few code bases that I have been able to publish (indicated with GitHub icons).

 Laboratory Test Guide

-I am the primary author of our public Laboratory Test Guide.
+I am the primary author and maintainer of our public Laboratory Test Guide.
 This application provides a searchable interface for clinical laboratory tests offered by the University of Washington Department of Laboratory Medicine.
+It is one of the most heavily used applications in the department with about 200,000 page views a month, and serves as a reference within the department and externally for both UW Medicine and reference lab users.

 Pending Log Monitor

 I designed a web application (known as the "Pending Log Monitor" or PLM) that displays the status of pending orders for lab tests.
-This application provides a highly extensible framework for displaying pending orders in near real time, and is now used in dozens of locations throughout the clinical laboratory (thanks to the ongoing efforts of Tom E.).
+This application provides a highly extensible framework for displaying pending orders in near real time, and is now used in dozens of locations throughout the clinical laboratory (thanks to the ongoing efforts of developers Tom E. and subsequently Nik M.).

 I described this application in a presentation at the 2017 Pathology Informatics Summit (annual meeting of the Association for Pathology Informatics).
 Here's the abstract for that presentation: